rudderlabs/rudderstack-docs/destinations/crm/variance.md

 For more information on the `group` call, refer to the [**RudderStack HTTP API Specification**](https://docs.rudderstack.com/rudderstack-api-spec/http-api-specification) guide.
 {% endhint %}

-## Alias

-Variance does not support Alias at this time.

-{% hint style="info" %}
-For more information on the `alias` call, refer to the [**RudderStack HTTP API Specification**](https://docs.rudderstack.com/rudderstack-api-spec/http-api-specification) guide.
-{% endhint %}

 ## Account Mapping

 Variance offers a few different ways of mapping your users to accounts/companies.
 Here's an overview:

 1. Group: if you already use the Group call to indicate the Account, then you don’t need to fill in anything.
-We will extract the Account automatically, and you’re good to go.
+Variance will extract the Account automatically, and you’re good to go.
 1. Identify with custom traits (ex. `company.id` and `company.name`): choose this option if you include some information about the Account/Company/Organization as a trait in each Identify call.
-When you choose this option you'll need to let us know the name of the trait you use.
+When you choose this option you'll need to let Variance know the name of the trait you use.
 For instance, if you do something like `{'company':{'id':1,'name':'Awesome Inc.'}}` you could add `company.id` as the Account ID trait and `company.name` as the Account Name trait.
-1. (Fallback) Identify email trait domain extraction: if you don't use either of the methods above, we can extract the domain from the `email` trait and use that as the Account name.
+1. (Fallback) Identify email trait domain extraction: if you don't use either of the methods above, Variance can extract the domain from the `email` trait and use that as the Account name.

-Note: if none of these work for your setup, [reach out to Variance support](mailto:support@variance.com) and we can discuss alternatives.
+Note: if none of these work for your setup, [reach out to Variance support](mailto:support@variance.com) and they can discuss alternatives.

 ## FAQs